dpowdere/stdheader.vim/README.md

-Stdheader is a vim script that prepends the standard header to a file according to Ecole 42 requirements:
+Stdheader is a vim script that prepends the [standard header][42] to a file according to Ecole 42 requirements:

     # **************************************************************************** #